lucasbecker-dev/godot-smart-graphics-settings/README.md

 # Access the Smart Graphics Settings singleton
 var settings: SmartGraphicsSettings = SmartGraphicsSettings

-# Show the settings UI
+# Show the settings UI (can be toggled with F7 by default)
 settings.show_ui()

 # Apply a quality preset